Google Cloud Results

 Saving money and time

-“All day, our teams have video chats in Hangouts Meet.
-They’re sharing their screens and documents with each other, working on the same Doc at the same time.
-Hangouts and Hangouts Meet has radically changed the way we do business, and how effective we are.” - Terry Geiger, Vice President, Technology Operations, McClatchy
+“All day, our teams have video chats in Hangouts Meet and share their screens and documents.
+Hangouts and Hangouts Meet have radically changed the way we do business, and how effective we are.” - Terry Geiger, Vice President, Technology Operations, McClatchy

 Real-time collaboration helps the news team post breaking stories as quickly as possible, sometimes before competitors.
 In turn, this helps the company stay competitive in the endless race to attract site visitors, which helps McClatchy’s bottom line, given the importance of site traffic to advertisers.